Punjab, India: Government and politics

 Punjab is governed through a parliamentary system of representative democracy.
-Each of the states of India possesses a parliamentary system of government, with a ceremonial state Governor, appointed by the President of India on the advice of the central government.
-The head of government is an indirectly elected Chief Minister who is vested with most of the executive powers.
-The term length of the government is five years.
-The state legislature, the Vidhan Sabha, is the unicameral Punjab Legislative Assembly, with 117 members elected from single-seat constituencies.
+The Constitution of India provides for a parliamentary system of government in the states, with a Governor appointed by the President of India.
+The Governor is the constitutional head of the state, while executive power is exercised by the Chief Minister and the Council of Ministers, who are responsible to the state legislature.
+The term of the state legislative assembly is normally five years unless dissolved earlier.

+The state legislature, the Vidhan Sabha, is unicameral and consists of 117 members elected from single-member constituencies.

-The capital of Punjab is Chandigarh, which also serves as the capital of Haryana and is thus administered separately as a union territory of India.
-The judicial branch of the state government is provided by the Punjab and Haryana High Court in Chandigarh.
+The capital of Punjab is Chandigarh, which also serves as the capital of Haryana and is administered separately as a union territory of India.
+The Punjab and Haryana High Court in Chandigarh is the High Court for Punjab and Haryana.